sky-ecosystem/dss-exec-lib/README.md

 - `calc`: Address of Abacus pricing contract
 - `pip`: Address of Pip contract
 - `isLiquidatable`: Boolean indicating whether liquidations are enabled for collateral
-- `isOsm`: Boolean indicating whether pip address used is an OSM contract
+- `isOSM`: Boolean indicating whether pip address used is an OSM contract
 - `checkWhitelistedOSM`: Boolean indicating whether to check if OSM is whitelisted by the underlying oracle
 - `ilkDebtCeiling`: Debt ceiling for new collateral
 - `minVaultAmount`: Minimum DAI vault amount required for new collateral